kennytu/AdvancedInstaller_Relate/README.md

 Solved method is that go to the **"C:\Program Files (x86)\Caphyon\Advanced Installer 11.4.1\resources"**, and repleace the **eula.rtf** to our licence file, notice that the file name can't changed!

+## NSIS Silent mode
+Using /S which runs the installer or uninstaller silently

 ##Reference

 * [Create a silent installation package](http://www.advancedinstaller.com/user-guide/qa-silent-install.html)